 Candidates who need financial assistance should explore all sources of financial aid that may be available in their home country.
-The University of Antwerp and C-MAT do not offer scholarships.
-The Foreign Affairs office of the Government of Flanders offers C-MAT 10 partial scholarships.
 During selection, priority will be given to candidates who are self-financed or sponsored by their organisations.

 If you wish to apply for an external scholarship, please notify C-MAT well in advance.
 Please note that some scholarships have special requirements and longer application procedures.

 Candidates should be aware that accommodation and living expenses can vary considerably depending on personal lifestyles.
 The average monthly budget for one student amounts to 650 euros (including accommodation, insurance and health care).

 For the academic year 2018-2019, C-MAT will be awarding two grants.
 The students who will receive those grants will be elegible for a reduced programme fee of € 6250.
 Please indicate your interest in the C-MAT grants when filling in the application form.
 The selection of students receiving the grants will be made in April 2018 according to the following criteria:

 * previous study results

 A limited number of partial scholarships (reduction in tuition fee and a monthly grant) mayb be available from the Foreign Affairs office of the Government of Flanders to students from countries with which the Foreign Affairs office has a bilateral agreement.
 C-MAT obtained a limited number of these partial scholarships for academic year 2017-2018.

 You should also bear in mind that partial scholarships are in great demand.
 The chances of being granted a partial scholarship are therefore slim.

 Please indicate your interest in the partial scholarships when filling in the application form, using the online application tool.
 The selection for scholarship students will be made in June 2017.